AriFordsham/GHCWiki/building/getting-the-sources.md

 ## Quickly getting the GHC source repository

 The first thing to do is install [ git](http://git-scm.com/).
-And then read [Git Working Conventions](working-conventions/git) for instructions on how to use Git with GHC development.
 You'll also need some tools - see [Building/Preparation](building/preparation) for details.

 On Unix-like systems (Linux, OS X), a complete GHC source tree can be obtained (located in `ghc`) by saying: